sebtech33/Templates/unRAID/docker/README.md

 ### Privileged

+> :warning: Be carefull with this!

-Usally false if not specified by image maintainer or you know what your doing.
+Usally false if not specified otherwise by image maintainer or you know what your doing.

+Options [default = `false`]

+- `true`
 - `false`

 &nbsp;